 This isn’t just a good agricultural practice; it’s a time of remembering the land belongs to the Lord.

-Jubilee is a release, a restoration, but also a set time of turning back to the Lord, of remembering whose we are and where we belong.
+Jubilee is a release and restoration, but it’s also a set time of turning back to the Lord, of remembering whose we are and where we belong.